Mudslide Cocktail

 A creamy coffee cocktail topped with chocolate shavings sits in front of a slice of chocolate cake.

-Mudslide drink recipe
+About this Mudslide drink recipe

-The Mudslide is the perfect dessert drink to showcase your know-how.
+This cocktail is super easy to shake up, so you can impress your friends in no time.
 Whether you serve it with dessert or in addition to dessert is up to you!

 Two coffee liqueur cocktails sit beside a plate of chocolate squares and a plate of chocolate cake.